 Learn more about Tuition and Financial Aid at Mississippi College.

 Based on this information, does Mississippi College seem like a good fit?
 Remember, a school that is perfect for one person may be a terrible fit for another!
 So ask yourself: Is Mississippi College a good school for you?

 If Mississippi College seems like a school you want to apply to, click the heart button to save it to your college list.

-Mississippi College is located in the suburban setting of Clinton, MS, less than an hour from Jackson.
+Mississippi College is located in the suburban setting of Clinton, MS, in the suburbs of Jackson.

 If you want to see Mississippi College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 20 to Clinton, or book a flight to the nearest airport, Medgar Evers International.